 Register your party

 When you register your party with OCHNR, you are more likely to get a warning if the police are called about your party.
-Once you’ve registered, the police will call you with a warning if they receive a complaint and you will have 20 minutes to shut things down.
-And party registration is free!
-Visit the OCHNR website to learn how to register your party.
+Once you’ve registered, the police will call you with a warning if they receive a noise complaint and you will have 20 minutes to shut things down.
+Plus, party registration is free!

-Registering your party doesn’t guarantee you won’t get a ticket so you also want to take steps to ensure the police don’t get called.
-Contact the OCHNR office to learn more about the new orientation program for using the party registration program.
+Registering your party doesn’t guarantee you won’t get a ticket, so you will also want to take steps to ensure the police don’t get called.
+You can learn about those steps during the in-person orientation program that you need to attend to complete your party registration.
+Contact the OCHNR office for additional information.

 Watch your noise